manogyasingh/ctf_writeups/uiuctf24/Slot Machine.md

 ```

-And so we get out flag:
+And so we get our flag:
 `uiuctf{keep_going!_3cyd}`